rock-core/rock-and-syskit/source/basics/day_to_day.html.md

 alog .
 ~~~

+**Note** that the logs are ordered by last modified date (the most recently
+modified being first).
+The first entry is therefore most likely the one you're
+looking for after an update or build failure.
+{: .tip}

 ### Updating

 Most of the time, you will want to update the whole workspace (the `-k` option